 Let’s face it – if your website is not optimal and you cannot attract the patients who look for you online – is it even worth spending any time/money on your website?
 I mean, pragmatically – I might as well give up on this online madness and stick to getting new patients through actual referrals.

-But what if you are a few who are seeing a lack of younger patient demographic mix or can’t patients in you figure out why your new patient volume keeps going down?
+But what if you are a few who are seeing a lack of younger patient demographic mix or can’t figure out why your new patient volume keeps decreasing?

 While building a strong positive online presence is a multi-faceted project, your website is the basic building block – and I think it is essential for every physician/ practice owner to remember the critical goal of a website:

 “The website’s goal is to make it easier for prospective patients to find you and want to visit you.”

 If you’re in the medical field, you know how important it is to have an online presence.
 But how do you build a medical website that will help you get found online?
 Here are five tips: